 Also further promoting social turbulence are political demonstrations between opposition parties, which lead to violence and further escalate citizens’ discontent with Haiti’s socio-economic condition.

-Slums in the urban areas were first inhabited by farmers who no longer had any means of production; now they are hotbeds of organized crime with gangs that even the national police fear.
+Slums in the urban areas were in many cases inhabited by farmers who no longer had any means of production but not limited to grow to a much larger communities and ; now they are hotbeds of organized crime with gangs that even the Haitian National Police(HNP) fear.
 Shoot-outs between gangs are common, as turf wars and struggles for power often turn violent and spread outside of the slums.
 Gangsters are responsible for violent robberies and other crimes, and even go so far as to assassinate those who are “in the way”.

 Measures to reduce gang violence in slums, improve police patrols in cities to protect citizens’ public safety, as well as improve the justice side of police cells and detention centers as well as the infrastructure and organization of said centers is being improved step-by-step.
 Also, improvements are being made to the administrative law and trial procedures; Haiti is also showing advances in strengthening the base of their social and economic fronts to improve her overall standard of public safety for all of her citizens.

 As I have talked about in previous paragraphs, the most important thing for the current Haitian presidency to focus on is to stably manage the unstable national political situation, successfully sustain the current administration, and to successfully hold the next elections.
 It must also successfully manage any sources for possible disruption of public order, such as losing the support of opposition parties.